root-project/root/README/ReleaseNotes/v612/index.md

 ```
 Since we loop over all the branches for each new entry all the baskets for a cluster are consecutive in the file.

+- Enhanced the scheduling of I/O customization rules in split TTree to support many additional cases in the presence of splitting.
+Rules that do not correspondant to a end branch (i.e. do not target a persistent member) are now scheduled as part of the parent branch (In the previous implementation, in many cases, thoses kind of rules were never run)

 ### Miscellanea

 - XRootD version updated to 4.8.2 (supports gcc 8.1)